-If you use aggregated NIC cards, and use the Oracle Clusterware Redundant Interconnect Usage feature, then they should be on different subnets.
-If you use a third-party vendor method of aggregation, then follow the directions for that vendor's product.
+If you use teamed NIC cards, and use the Oracle Clusterware Redundant Interconnect Usage feature, then they should be on different subnets.
+If you use a third-party vendor method of aggregation, such as teaming or IPMP, then follow the directions for that vendor's product.